Nikolai Gogol: Later life

+Death

+Exaggerated ascetic practices undermined his health and he became deeply depressed.
+On the night of 24 February 1852, he burned some of his manuscripts, which contained most of the second part of Dead Souls.
+He explained this as a mistake, a practical joke played on him by the Devil.
+Soon thereafter, he took to bed, refused all food, and died in great pain nine days later.

 Gogol was mourned in the Saint Tatiana church at the Moscow University before his burial and then buried at the Danilov Monastery, close to his fellow Slavophile Aleksey Khomyakov.
 His grave was marked by a large stone (Golgotha), topped by a Russian Orthodox cross.

 In 1931, with Russia now ruled by communists, Moscow authorities decided to demolish the monastery and had Gogol's remains transferred to the Novodevichy Cemetery.
 His body was discovered lying face down, which gave rise to the conspiracy theory that Gogol had been buried alive.
 The authorities moved the Golgotha stone to the new gravesite, but removed the cross; in 1952, the Soviets replaced the stone with a bust of Gogol.
 The stone was later reused for the tomb of Gogol's admirer Mikhail Bulgakov.
 In 2009, in connection with the bicentennial of Gogol's birth, the bust was moved to the museum at the Novodevichy Cemetery, and the original Golgotha stone was returned, along with a copy of the original Orthodox cross.

 The first Gogol monument in Moscow, a Symbolist statue on Arbat Square, represented the sculptor Nikolay Andreyev's idea of Gogol rather than the real man.
 Unveiled in 1909, the statue received praise from Ilya Repin and from Leo Tolstoy as an outstanding projection of Gogol's tortured personality.
 Everything changed after the October Revolution.
 Joseph Stalin did not like the statue, and it was replaced by a more orthodox Socialist Realist monument in 1952.
-It took enormous efforts to save Andreyev's original work from destruction; As of 2014 it stands in front of the house where Gogol died.
+It took enormous efforts to save Andreyev's original work from destruction; As of 2014 it stood in front of the house where Gogol died.